hobgoblina/oblique-strategies/README.md

 ---

 ## Translations
+#### Crowdin
 The easiest way to contribute translations is [on Crowdin](https://crowdin.com/project/oblique-strategies).

+If you'd like to provide translations for a language that isn't in the list of target languages, please create a Github issue to let me know.
+My Crowdin account is limited by the free plan, so I can only add so many languages to the list, but I'll happily make room for your language.

 I'll try to keep on top of publishing new app versions as translations get completed in Crowdin, but it'd be helpful if you create a Github issue to let me know.

+#### Manual
-Alternatively, you can manually write a new `.yaml` translation file in the `assets/l10n` directory and open a pull request.
+Alternatively, you can manually write a new `.yaml` translation file in the `assets/l10n` directory, translate the strings in the `en.yaml` file, and open a pull request.

 ## Developing / Building
 Made with flutter, no flavors, nothing special.